tulp/access_schema/README.md

 AccessSchema provides a tool to define ACL schema with simple DSL.
 Inspired by [ya_acl](https://github.com/kaize/ya_acl)

 With a couple of aliases in DSL it enables you to deal with tariff plans.
+Plan and role, feature and privilege are synonyms.

 ```
   gem install access_schema